 Jim wants to take his wife, Pam, and their children with him to a conference in Austin.
 The conference is 100% a business need but he also sees the opportunity to have some family fun on vacation.
 How does he manage this?

 One tip we'd extend them is that he should use his business card/account for clear business expenses, such as the lodging costs, and any transport that is him alone going places for business, as well as any qualified business meals where he's meeting people to have lunch/dinner away from the family.
 Then use his personal cards for anything that may involve his family; things like amusement costs, family meals, etc. This creates clear segregation between the business and family that's necessary.

 Where the complication starts coming in is in various expenses like airfare; usually to book a flight all together with multiple parties you need to make the booking together on the same payment.
 It will be imperative for Jim to communicate with his accountant to designate how much of those costs were for his travel and make sure that Pam and the kids' costs are designated as "shareholder distributions" on the books.
 It may even be a good idea to submit an "expense report" to his company to outline the correct expenditures and keep it on file in case of an audit.

-To summarize it can be a challenge thinking of appropriate expenses to heap on the business instead of personally but you can always confer with your Formations representative if you have questions about any expenses and how to guarantee they are defensible and correct.
-As usual just pick up the phone or hit the chat button and we can get you the answer.
+To summarize, it can be a challenge to think of appropriate expenses to heap on the business instead of personally but you can always confer with a Formations Consultant if you have questions about any expenses and how to guarantee they are defensible and correct.
+As usual, just pick up the phone or meeting button and we can get you the answer.